FREQUENTLY ASKED QUESTIONS

 No, you can purchase our front and rear brake kits individually.
 Most OEM proportioning valves are set to distribute brake force appropriately.
 Simply upgrading to a larger brake kit will improve stopping distance and pedal feel.

+As a general rule of thumb, adding approximately 4″ to the rotor size will help you determine the required wheel size for clearance.
+For example, most 13″ big brake kits require 17″ or larger wheels.
 Our team is more than happy to assist with determining which brake system is right for you.
 We can provide templates that allow you to test fit our calipers and determine If they will clear your wheels.
 If you need a specific template, please contact our team.
+You can also check out our Step by Step Guide on Measuring your Wheel for Brake Clearance.

 We generally keep most of our brake pads in stock.
 You can order them directly from us, or, there are several other brands that cross reference ours such as AP and Ferodo.
 If you have a specific brand in mind or other questions, please feel free to contact us.